f5devcentral/f5-velos-training/docs/introduction_new.rst

 Smaller Footprint, Higher Density
 ---------------------------------

 The physical architecture of VELOS differs from the VIPRION platform in several ways.
-First, we’ve shrunk the size of the blades, and now support double the number of slots in the same 4RU chassis footprint as the VIPRION C2400 chassis.
+First, we’ve shrunk the size of the blades and now support double the number of slots in the same 4RU chassis footprint as the VIPRION C2400 chassis.
 The VELOS CX410 chassis supports 8 slots instead of only 4 on the VIPRION C2400 chassis.

 .. image:: images/velos_introduction/image2.png
   :align: center